Patrick Carr (American football)

-Patrick Carr (born September 22, 1995) is an American football running back who is a free agent.
-Carr signed with the Seattle Seahawks as an undrafted free agent following the 2020 NFL Draft.
+Patrick Carr (born September 22, 1995) is an American football running back.
+He last played for the Seamen Milano in the European League of Football before being released.
+Carr signed with the Seattle Seahawks as an undrafted free agent following the 2020 NFL draft.
 He has also been a member of the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football for the Colorado Buffaloes and the Houston Cougars.

 Early years

 Carr played tailback for The Woodlands High School in The Woodlands, Texas.
 Wearing jersey #1, Carr was a four-year letterer and a three-year starter for the Highlanders football team.
 During his career, he rushed for 5,202 yards and 51 touchdowns, breaking the previous school record made by future NFL player Daniel Lasco.
 He received multiple honors, including All-County Sophomore MVP, second-team all-state, District Most Valuable Player, and first-team all-district at some point in his high school career.
-Carr was ranked the 93rd best player in the nation and was listed as a 3-star recruit by the end of his senior season.
+Carr was ranked the 93rd best player in the nation and was listed as a 4-star recruit by the end of his senior season.
 He committed to the University of Colorado over offers from Arkansas, Arizona State, Iowa, Kentucky, Oklahoma State, Oregon, Texas A&M, Texas Tech, TCU, and Wake Forest.
 Carr also played football alongside fellow NFL player Antoine Winfield Jr., who played safety for The Woodlands.

 He was also a four-year letterer in track, where he received state honors in the 100-meter dash, the 4x100 relay race, the 4x200 relay race, and the field event long jump.
 Carr additionally lettered in soccer as a freshman but left the team before the end of the season to focus on other sports.